-Ricky has fronted a series of television adverts for the utility company British Gas and in 2010 appeared in a series of advertisements for the frozen food chain Farmfoods.
+Ricky has fronted a series of television adverts for British Gas and in 2010 appeared in a series of adverts for frozen food chain Farmfoods.
 In March 2011 he acted in an advertising campaign for furniture and furnishing store, The Range.

-2003 saw the publiction of Ricky Tomlinson's autobiography, entitled 'Ricky', which spent five weeks at the top of the UK best selling new books chart.
+2003 saw the publication of Ricky Tomlinson's autobiography, entitled 'Ricky', which spent five weeks at the top of the UK best selling new books chart.

 But behind the extraordinary success lies a story of poverty, prison and banjo-playing.
 Thirty years ago, Ricky Tomlinson languished in a prison cell in solitary confinement, a radical and uncompromising trade unionist imprisoned for his political beliefs.

 The story of Ricky Tomlinson is really the story of two men.
 One, a natural performer with a talent to amuse: teller of corny jokes, seasoned actor and banjo virtuoso.
 The other, an unrepentant working-class warrior, a radical Socialist who has staunchly refused to compromise his old-fashioned ideology.